 is a free multi-sensory, multi-platform walking tour of authentic place-based events, heroics, personalities, architecture and public art in historic downtown Hanover.
 The trail boasts about 30 wayside markers, including full-color outdoor story boards, as well as complementary digital shorts and stories here on Witnessing York and the Smithsonian Institution’s Museums on Main Street.
-The Heart of Hanover Trail
+The Heart of Hanover Trail For details about this initiative: Outdoor storyboards provide illustrated mini-history of Hanover area.

 Heart of Hanover Walking Tour: Hanover commons industrial park